InAnimaTe/linux-sysadmin-interview-questions/README.md

 * When a client running a web browser connects to a web server, what is the source port and what is the destination port of the connection?
 * How do you add an IPv6 address to a specific interface?
 * You have added an IPv4 and IPv6 address to interface eth0.
 A ping to the v4 address is working but a ping to the v6 address gives yout the response ```sendmsg: operation not permitted```.
 What could be wrong?

+##### [ghavil](https://github.com/jfledvin) additions (filtered to not be too repetitive with above)

+* What is the TCP handshake?
+* Can you block pings by blocking a What ISO network layer does ICMP run on?
+* Please give me an example of a device that operates primarily at each of the first three layers of the OSI networking model.
+* How do you prevent your organization’s users from bypassing your organization’s DNS servers?
+(I.e. You want to force your users to only use the company DNS servers
+* Draw a picture of a network infrastructure that could support blank (maybe a small office of 50 people, maybe a grocery store, etc..).

 ####[[⬆]](#toc) <a name='devop'>DevOp Questions:</a>